continuedev/continue/core/autocomplete/README.md

 Follow these steps to ensure that everything is set up correctly:

-1. Make sure you have the "Enable Tab Autocomplete" setting checked (in VS Code, you can toggle by clicking the "Continue" button in the status bar).
+1. Make sure you have the "Enable Tab Autocomplete" setting checked (in VS Code, you can toggle by clicking the "PearAI" button in the status bar).
 2. Make sure you have downloaded Ollama.
 3. Run `ollama run starcoder:3b` to verify that the model is downloaded.
 4. Make sure that any other completion providers are disabled (e.g. Copilot), as they may interfere.